nagayaman/rootconcept/README.md

 install.packages("pacman")
 ```

-Note that the code may produce slightly different results from those shown in the manuscript, depending on the environment.
-For example, the author has conformed that the latest version of the Louvain method for community detection using igraph produces slightly different results.
-Authors use igraph 1.2.6 for the analysis in the manuscript.
+Note that the code may produce slightly different results from those shown in the manuscript, depending on your R environment.
+For example, the author has conformed that the latest version of the Louvain method for community detection using *igraph* produces slightly different results.
+Authors use *igraph* 1.2.6 for the analysis in the manuscript.

 # Folders